-There’s a process for writing a project charter, which starts with knowing what is the vision of the project.
-That vision can’t be vague, but must capture the purpose of your project, defining the end goal for the project team.
+There’s a process for writing a project charter, which starts with knowing what the vision of the project is.
+That vision statement can’t be vague, but must capture the purpose of your project, defining the end goal for the project team.

 Once you have the vision clear, then you can break it down into more practical bits.

 - Objective.
-List three to five objectives of the project, be SMART: specific, measurable, achievable, realistic and time bound.
+List three to five objectives of the project that are SMART: specific, measurable, achievable, realistic and time-bound.

 - Scope.
-Now outline the formal boundaries of the project by describing how the business may change or alter by delivery of your project, also note what’s relevant to the project and what is not.
+Now outline the formal boundaries of the project by describing how the business may change or alter by the delivery of your project, also note what’s relevant to the scope of work and what is not.
 This is how you maintain better control of the project.

-When you’re building a structure for your charter there are four subsets you’re going to need to identify.
+When you’re building a structure for your charter, there are four subsets you need to identify.
 This is done by listing the following:

 - Stakeholders.
 As noted earlier, identifying the stakeholders of the project is crucial.
-They are the person or entity within or outside of the project with a specific key interest in that project.
-It might be a financial controller overseeing costs or the CEO, but whoever it is they’ll have a slightly different focus depending on their role.
+They’re the person or entities within or outside of the project with a key interest in that project.
+It might be a financial controller overseeing costs or the CEO, but whoever it is, they’ll have a slightly different focus depending on their role.